This wiki was updated to MediaWiki 1.37. If you notice any issues, please report them to admin[at]opensuse.org

 Content filtering

 Especially email delivered on the local system should be filtered for unwanted content; spam and viruses.
-This is done with the parameter:
+This is done by giving the command:

 postconf -M amavis/type='amavis unix - - n - 4 smtp -o smtp_data_done_timeout=1200 -o smtp_send_xforward_command=yes -o disable_dns_lookups=yes -o max_use=20'